aajonusnet/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: You have to understand that what they call a lesion is not a hole at all.
 That's the most protected and healthiest area you have.
 How that whole theory came up, I don't understand it.
 It's all for one.
 So just, whatever he said about those particular areas, are the healthiest parts of your body.

-Q: And he told me one thing that he told me before, [unintelligble].
+Q: And he told me one thing that he told me before, [unintelligible].

 A: [unintelligible] sugars, acrylamide, yeah.